New Zealand. 2014.

 Things however pick up when we arrive at the zombie outbreak in the second half of the film.
 It is here that Guy Pigden starts to draw on what Peter Jackson laid down in Braindead.
 The film gets the balance of broad humour and horror comedy mostly right.
 The level of gore is high and the makeup effects not too bad with even a number of these that are undeniably amusing – Harley Neville despatching a zombie with an eggbeater at one point.
 Jackson still has the advantage in terms of sheer dementia but this emerges as an enjoyable copy.

 I Survived a Zombie Holocaust was a directorial debut for New Zealand director Guy Pigden.
-Pigden subsequently went on to make the Found Footage ghost story tv mini-series Harrow (2017-8) and the non-genre film Older (2018).
+Pigden subsequently went on to make the Found Footage ghost story tv mini-series Harrow (2017-8).